 Front End Loaders (Wheel Loaders)

 Skid-steers are the jacks of all trades in heavy equipment.
-With the right attachments, skid-steers can do what other larger, purpose-built machines can do, though not as efficiently.
-What they excel at, is their versatility and maneuverability in tight spaces.
-We have 28 Bobcat skid-steers in our fleet, including S70, T110, T450, T590, T650, S650, T770 and T10 for jobs with small entries.
+Skid-steers can do what other larger, purpose-built machines can do with the right attachments, though not as efficiently.
+What they excel at is their versatility and maneuverability in tight spaces.
+We have 28 Bobcat skid-steers in our fleet, including S70, T110, T450, T590, T650, S650, T770, and T10 for jobs with small entries.
 Some of the attachments we have include:

-- Hydraulic Breaker – Basically a jackhammer attached to a skid-steer that can be used for break up concrete, rocks and pavement.
+- Hydraulic Breaker – A jackhammer attached to a skid-steer that can be used to break up concrete, rocks, and pavement.

 - Grapple – Similar to a hydraulic thumb for excavating equipment, a grapple allows a skid loader to grab and hold onto materials without driving its teeth into the ground.
 In addition to material handling, it can also be used for demolition.

-Our Caterpillar D8T bulldozers equipped with a 14 foot blade can be used to push large amount of materials such as soil and demolition debris.
+Our Caterpillar D8T bulldozers equipped with a 14-foot blade can be used to push a large amount of materials such as soil and demolition debris.
 It is also capable of spreading materials and rough grading.
-On the back of the dozer is a claw-like device called the ripper used for breaking and loosening the the surface into smaller rubble.
-These two tools combined make bulldozer very efficient at land clearing,
+On the back of the dozer is a claw-like device called the ripper used for breaking and loosening the surface into smaller rubble.
+These two tools combined make bulldozer very efficient at land clearing.

-For compacting materials, we have Caterpillar Soil Compactors with smooth drums, as well as walk-behind padfoot rollers for smaller jobs.
+For compacting materials, we have Caterpillar Soil Compactors with smooth drums and walk-behind padfoot rollers for smaller jobs.

-Our truck fleet consist of 22 tandem trucks, 12 end dumps, four pups, three quad trailers and two belly dumps.
-For transporting water, we have a 2,000 gallon tandem and a 500 gallon one-ton truck.
+Our truck fleet consists of 22 tandem trucks, 12 end dumps, four pups, three quad trailers, and two belly dumps.
+For transporting water, we have a 2,000 gallon tandem and a 500-gallon one-ton truck.